What we do

-Over one century ago, two brothers made a big mistake.
+Over a century ago, two brothers made a big mistake.
 That mistake, it turns out, would help fuel a company that has been creating breakfast “fuel” ever since: the Kellogg Company (NYSE: K).
-The “mistake” happened when W.K.
-Kellogg and his brother, Dr. John Harvey Kellogg, in attempting to make a breakfast granola, accidentally created flakes out of wheat berries.
-Intrigued by their discovery, the brothers kept going until they achieved the same “accident” with corn—creating the now world-famous Kellogg’s® Corn Flakes® cereal.
+The mistake happened when W.K.
+Kellogg and his brother, Dr. John Harvey Kellogg, in attempting to make breakfast granola, accidentally created flakes out of wheat berries.

-Today, the Kellogg Company manufactures cereals, cookies, crackers, cereal bars, frozen waffles, and various vegetarian foods such as Gardenburger® in 18 countries under the motto, “Our Best to You,” and markets its products in 180 countries.
-With revenues at US $13.5 billion, this US-based food manufacturing legend ranks 234 on the Fortune 500 list and continues its mission of “Nourishing families so they can flourish and thrive.”
+With revenues in the U.S. at $13.5 billion, this U.S.-based food manufacturing legend ranks 234 on the Fortune 500 list and continues its mission of “nourishing families so they can flourish and thrive.”

 What wasn’t thriving for this company was its Avaya system.
-After it passed its end of life, Kellogg found itself faced with little options other than upgrading the system, a process it had hoped to avoid.
-With technology that wasn’t at all futureproof and a lack in direction regarding transitions to new solutions, Kellogg was in dire straits.
+After it passed its end of life, Kellogg found itself faced with few options other than upgrading the system, a process it had hoped to avoid.
+With technology that wasn’t at all futureproof and a lack of direction regarding transitions to new solutions, Kellogg was in dire straits.